aas-integration/partitions/README.md

 ## Output

-Please look at `projects.json` as an example of a json file produced by this project.
+Please look at `projects.json`.
+This is as an example of a json file produced by this project.